The New Romance Scammer’s Instructor is a collection of Ghanaian romance scammers’ messages that I collected and edited in a book.

 cybercrime business in Ghana is online dating or romance scam.

-Often scammers follow specific scripts, because they use pre-written texts, known as “formats”, templates ready to be copy-pasted into the conversations with their “victims” (mugu).
+Often scammers follow specific scripts, because they use pre-written texts, known as “formats”, templates ready to be copy-pasted into the conversations with their “victims/clients” (mugu).

 During my artistic residency at pIAR in Kumasi (Ghana), I have been searching for these formats with the idea of publishing them as a collection of texts, in the tradition of 18th and 19th-century manuals for love letters-writing, also known as “The Lover’s Instructor” in the UK, “Secrétarie Galant” in France and “Segretario Galante” in Italy.